Contribution Assessment Ceiling — Definition & Significance

 Why are there different contribution assessment ceilings?

 Higher limits apply for pension and unemployment insurance than for health and care insurance.
-Historically, there were also differences between West and East Germany, but these have been equalized by 2025.
+Since January 1, 2025, there are no more regional differences between West and East Germany - the BBG is uniform nationwide.

 Legal Notice